-- 2.1 The Chair shall be responsible for the general conduct of the meetings and shall, among other things:- - (a) preserve order and ensure that every community council member has a fair hearing; - (b) decide on all matters of order, competency and relevancy; and - (c) determine all questions of procedure in reference to which no express provision is made in legislation or under these Standing Orders. - 2.2 The ruling of the Chair on all matters within their jurisdiction is final. - 2.3 In the case of an equality of votes at any meeting of the community council, the Chair, or in their absence, the Vice-Chair, shall have a second or casting vote, except where the matter which is the subject of the vote relates to the appointment of a member of the community council to any particular office or Committee, in which case the decision shall be by a cut of cards or flip of a coin.
+- 2.1 The Chair shall be responsible for the general conduct of the meetings and shall, among other things:- - (a) preserve order and ensure that every community council member has a fair hearing; - (b) decide on all matters of order, competency and relevancy; and - (c) determine all questions of procedure in reference to which no express provision is made in legislation or under these Standing Orders. - 2.2 The ruling of the Chair on all matters within their jurisdiction is final. - 2.3 In the case of an equality of votes at any meeting of the community council, the Chair, or in their absence, the Vice-Chair, shall have a second or casting vote, except where the matter which is the subject of the vote relates to the appointment of a member of the community council to any particular office or Committee, in which case the decision shall be by lot.